Obscurely/falion/README.md

 **Blazing Speed:** Thanks to asynchronous result retrieval and parallel scraping, you get your answers in a snap.

-**User-Centric Interfaces:** Choose between a VIM-like CLI or a lightweight GUI for your preferred experience.
+**User-Centric Interfaces:** Choose between a VIM-like (where applicable) CLI or a lightweight GUI for your preferred experience.

 **Cross-Platform:** Works seamlessly on Linux, MacOS, and Windows.